Settings

 4. Save.
 Changes can take up to 2 minutes to apply.

-• Environments and branches: a development or staging environment usually covers many branches, for example, feature/123 or user/td-123.
-Production usually maps to one protected branch, for example, main or master.
-Teams that run tests on pull request open or merge will execute on the PR’s head branch.
+• Environments and branches: A development or staging environment typically encompasses multiple branches, for example, feature/123 or user/td-123.
+Production typically maps to one protected branch, such as, main or master.
+Teams that run tests on PRs opened or merged will execute on the PR’s head branch.
 Mapping ensures those runs are attributed to the correct environment.

 • Keep labels short, for example, PROD, STAGE, DEV.